kitwaicloud/kitwaicloud.github.io/elk/logstash.md

-# Using Logstash to Ingest DataFrame
+# Using Logstash to Ingest Data
 Logstash configuration consists of three sections: input, filter, and output, which define how data are received, transformed, and sent.
 Each section can be configured with a lot of available plugins.

 ## Receive HTTP input and send to Elasticsearch